 Tenerife is the most visited Canary Island out of the entire archipelago, but all the other islands are growing ever more popular each year.
 Gran Canaria is not far behind Tenerife in terms of tourist numbers, being the second most visited island in the archipelago.

 The south of Gran Canaria is usually recommended by many people as being sunnier than the south of Tenerife, especially the area of Puerto Mogan.
-In Tenerife, it's true that the north tends to be much more prone to rain and bad weather during the winter months, so we would recommend staying in the south if coming to Tenerife between January and March.
+It's true that in the north of Tenerife, it tends to rain more often than in the South.
+Also, the North of both islands is more prone to bad weather during the winter months, so we would recommend staying in the South if coming to either Gran Canaria or Tenerife between January and March.

 Both islands have a diverse landscape, with great beaches and also mountainous regions, so there's something for every taste.
 Here it all comes to personal preference, as Tenerife has the famous Mount Teide, Gran Canaria has the Maspalomas dunes, both unique and amazing in every way.